fpl/lovergine.com/posts/2024-09-04-vagrant-vbox-guix.md

 ## Create a virtual disk image and partition it

 This is the straightforward part.
-Here, I'm using the `vdi` formati here, the native Virtualbox one, but the VMware `vmdk` format can be used instead.
+Here, I'm using the `vdi` format, the native Virtualbox one, but the VMware `vmdk` format can be used instead.

 ```
  # load the Network Block Device module